smritiverma631/Python-Expense-Tracker/README.md

 A simple python-based Expense Tracker that stores expenses in a CSV file.

 ## Features
-Add new expenses
+Add new expenses,
-View all expenses
+View all expenses,
 Calculate total expenses

 ## Technologies Used
-Python
+Python,
-CSV
+CSV,
 File Handling